 While earning her Masters of Library and Information Studies, she took bookbinding courses through the Dawson Printshop at Dalhousie University.
 Later, she continued to develop her skills through a variety of workshops and intensive learning events such as the Paper and Book Intensive.
 Rhonda is owner and operator of MyHandboundBooks and Scotia Bookbinding and she teaches bookbinding classes at Craft Nova Scotia and at The Morgan Conservatory in Cleveland, Ohio.
 MyHandboundBooks.comSee all courses

 Susan April is a graduate of NSCAD, receiving degrees in a BFA and BA in Art Education as well she completed a Masters of Education Degree from Mount Saint Vincent University.
 Susan has been producing art in various forms and teaching ever since.
 Initially a weaver, Susan has been creating jewellery and photography for many years.
 A love of colour and light has inspired all her work.
-Always enjoying new challenges in art forms, bead weaving has become a more recent passion, and presents another new way of playing with colour and light.
-She brings her enthusiasm to her students and inspired by them as well.See all courses
+Susan enjoys new challenges using different media and continues to explore as an artist.See all courses

 Cameron is an established stoneware potter and multi-media artist.
 During the winter, Suzi makes decorative tableware at Clayworks Pottery in Halifax and each summer, since 1986, Suzi has returned to her studio at the Lefurgey Cultural Centre in her hometown of Summerside, PEI.
 There she produces hand-painted pottery for sale on The Island.
 Cameron has received numerous scholarships and awards from The Banff Centre for the Arts to study with Harry Davis, Walter Ostrom and Bruce Cochrane, from the Nova Scotia College of Art and Design University to help complete a Bachelor of Fine Art, and this past year from the Nova Scotia Potters Guild for ongoing historic research.
 Her multi-media work has been included in international exhibitions and festivals.See all courses